 12. Talk to your landlord about moving truck access.

 Ask your landlord if it’s okay for moving trucks to be in the parking lot or street during your move.
 Many cities require proper notification in advance.
 If your apartment complex has an elevator, you may need to check with the management company about using it during your move.

 Related: How to Move to a Different State With or Without Money

 13. Finish packing and make a moving essentials tote.

 Finish packing all items except the clothes, toiletries, and food you will need for two weeks.
 As moving day gets closer, try to live out of a suitcase rather than your dresser drawers and closet.
 Clean out your refrigerator and pantry, and if your move is local, consider using a cooler on the day of the move.

 On this last week, start cleaning your apartment and emptying rooms as much as possible.
 Consider moving all your labeled boxes into one area of the room, away from the walls.
 Removing items will ensure you can paint, vacuum, patch up any holes, etc., before the move.

-Ask your landlord when he or she will do the walk-through inspection, and then attend to any issues found during the walk-through.
+Ask your landlord when they will do the walkthrough inspection, and then attend to any issues found during the walkthrough.
 You might take pictures of the apartment to document the condition you’re leaving it in.